Home Up Pulsipher Technology Associates Feedback Contents

 MP3 (podcast) of this talk (32Mbps, 24.5MB).
 The questions and comments from the audience are likely inaudible.
 Recorded with a Sansa E250 MP3 player.
 As the 128Mbps version of this is nearly 100MB, I think I'll stick with the 32Mbps to conserve bandwidth.

 "How to Design Games" Powerpoint slides.
-To be revised soon.
+Revised 5 July 08.

 MP3 (podcast) of this talk (32Mbps, 20MB).
 The questions and comments from the audience are likely inaudible.
 Recorded with a Sansa E250 MP3 player.
 My recorder unaccountably stopped several minutes before *I* stopped (the 18 questions were the last thing before question time).
 Sorry.